Social Anthropologist, Research Fellow, CNRS

 My fieldwork sites are: 1/ Arabia (Oman and United Arab Emirates) where I focus on the interactions between public health, clinical genetics and human genetics research; 2/ France, where I am part of a project investigating oncogenomic platforms that are funded by the French Cancer National Institute (INCa).
 This research is part of the project titled "High throughput Genomics and Personalized Medicine" where I work with Catherine Bourgain and Ashveen Peerbaye.

 Within the ERC project "Globhealth" (dir.: Jean-Paul Gaudillière), I'm in charge of the "medical genetics" segment.
+Other members of this segment are Mandy Geise (doctoral student) about Mexico, Sameea Ahmed Hassim (postdoctoral researcher) about Cuba and Lucile Ruault (postdoctoral researcher) about recent history of genetics at WHO.

 Collective research projects I'm part of:

-- From International to Global: Knowledge, Diseases, and the Postwar Government of Health - Globhealth (2014-2019, Dir.
+- From International to Global: Knowledge, Diseases, and the Postwar Government of Health - Globhealth (2014-2019, dir.
 Jean-Paul Gaudillière, funding: European Research Council)